 Includes answers for the Timeline, Student Workbook, Lesson Review, and the vocabulary assignments included in the main text.

 In addition to these core books, we offer two optional books to help measure your child's understanding of the material.
-Most parents choose one or the other for each child, though you can use both for one student if you wish.
+You can choose to use one, both, or neither.

 - Student Workbook

 A book of crosswords, find-a-words, matching, codes, drawing assignments, and other handwork activities which review and reinforce information learned in the daily lessons.
-This book is designed for students in 5th and 6th grades, but it is suitable for older children who enjoy these types of activities.
+It also includes literature review questions and weekly unit tests.

 - Lesson Review

 Ten works of literature are assigned in the America the Beautiful curriculum to give your child a richer perspective on the various time periods studied.
-The student is given 1-2 weeks to read each book, with 1-3 chapters assigned each day.
+The student is usually assigned 1-2 chapters per day.
 The first five books go with Part 1, and the next five books go with Part 2.

 - Amos Fortune: Free Man by Elizabeth Yates (Units 6-7)